-The individual-observation maps in each observing band are combined into full coadded maps using inverse-variance weighting.
-If the data from one observing band in one individual observation have too few detectors that pass cuts, or if any obvious artifacts are seen when the single-observation map is visually inspected, the map from that observation is not included in the coadded map.
+The individual-observation maps in each observing band are combined into full coadded maps using inversevariance weighting.
+If the data from one observing band in one individual observation has too few detectors that pass cuts, or if any obvious artifacts are seen when the single-observation map is visually inspected, the map from that observation is not included in the coadded map.
 Of the 14 individual LMC field observations, 10 are used in the 1.4 mm coadd, 12 in the 2.0 mm coadd, and 12 in the 3.2 mm coadd.
 Of the four individual SMC field observations, three are used in the 1.4 mm coadd and all four at 2.0 and 3.2 mm.
 The most common reason for detectors failing cuts is poor weather, which affects the shorter wavelengths more severely (because of the spectral dependence of atmospheric noise at millimeter wavelengths-see, e.g., Bussmann et al. 2005).

 In addition to the coadded signal maps, we create coadded null maps for each observing band and field.
 We combine these maps with Planck HFI null maps in the same way as signal maps are combined, such that the combined null maps can be used in estimating the noise contribution to the uncertainty on any quantity estimated from the combined signal maps.
 For SPT, we create null maps by subtracting maps made from data in right-going telescope scans only from maps made from data in left-going telescope scans only (divided by two).
 Any true sky signal should difference away in this operation, leaving an estimate of the instrumental and atmospheric noise.
 The individual-observation null maps are combined in the same way as the individual-observation signal maps, except that an additional layer of differencing is performed by multiplying one half of the observations by -1.
-Despite this double differencing (left minus right, multiplying half the individualobservation maps by -1), some small artifacts are visible in the null maps at the location of the brightest regions of the two fields-most notably at the location of 30 Doradus in the LMC.
-These are due to slight differences in weights and filtering in the left-going and right-going maps, and the amplitude of the artifacts are at most 1% of the amplitude of the original features.
+Despite this double differencing (left minus right, multiplying half the individual-observation maps by -1), some small artifacts are visible in the null maps at the location of the brightest regions of the two fields-most notably at the location of 30 Doradus in the LMC.
+These are due to slight differences in weights